oroinc/documentation/crm/user_guide/system_config.rst

   may affect the performance.","Enabled"
   "**Log Rotation Interval***","Defines how often log files must be processed if the *Dynamic Tracking* is disabled.","1 hour"
-  "**Piwik Host**","The field must be specified if you want the tracking date to be sent to a Piwik account.
-The value corresponds to the Piwik analytics URL of your account.","None" "**Piwik Token Auth**","The field must be specified if you want the tracking date to be sent to a Piwik account.
+  "**Piwik Host**","The field must be specified if you want the tracking data to be sent to a Piwik account.
+The value corresponds to the Piwik analytics URL of your account.","None" "**Piwik Token Auth**","The field must be specified if you want the tracking data to be sent to a Piwik account.
 The value corresponds to the Piwik `token_auth <http://piwik.org/faq/general/faq_114/>`_ field.","None"

 .. caution::